Summer EBT: Food Benefits for Eligible Children During the Summer Months

 Summer Food Service Program

-DHS prepared a plan for Summer EBT for this year with the support of the Wisconsin Department of Public Instruction (DPI) and the Wisconsin Department of Children and Families (DCF).
+Each year, DHS prepares a plan for Summer EBT with the support of the Wisconsin Department of Public Instruction (DPI) and the Wisconsin Department of Children and Families (DCF).
 The plan details who is eligible, and how benefits will be sent to eligible children.
-DHS was the first state in the nation to have their plan approved by the United States Department of Agriculture for the summer of 2024.

 Download Wisconsin’s Summer EBT plan for the summer of 2024 (PDF).